Plan Your Career Path

 Please be aware that some certificate programs DO NOT qualify for financial aid because they do not require sufficient credit hours.
 Often, certificates that are completed with fewer than 16 credit hours do not qualify for financial aid.
 Please contact your college’s financial aid office to determine whether the certificate program you’re considering is eligible for financial aid.

-Declaring Your Certificate Program
+Declaring Your Certificate or AAS Program